THE SUBMERSION

 Death as universal pattern, and how worldview shapes our capacity to die well

-• Session 3 (Week 5) expands our lens from the personal to the cosmic—revealing how death operates at every scale of existence, from cellular renewal to stellar transformation.
-We practice moving between perspectives, finding our place in ancient, reliable patterns, and discovering what changes when we see our mortality as participation rather than failure.
+Session 3 expands the lens from the personal to the cosmic, revealing how death operates at every scale of existence, and discovering what changes when you see your own mortality as participation in ancient, reliable patterns.

-• Session 4 (Week 7) examines how Western culture's mechanistic, colonial worldview severed our relationship with death as sacred process.
-We explore what animist perspectives offer—recognizing the world as alive, death as transformation, and what indigenous wisdom traditions teach about living and dying well.
-We consider how to integrate these ways of knowing with integrity.
+Session 4 examines how Western culture's mechanistic worldview severed our relationship with death as a sacred process.
+We explore what animist and indigenous traditions offer, recognising the world as alive, and death as transformation.
+We then consider how to integrate these ways of knowing with integrity.

-Between sessions: perspective-shifting practices, cosmic contemplations, and at the midpoint (around Week 6) you'll receive your first personalized guided meditation addressing your particular fears, curiosities, and growing edges
+Between sessions: Between sessions: perspective-shifting practices, cosmic contemplations, and at the midpoint you'll receive your first personalised guided meditation

 Threshold Spaces & The Art of Departure